-Leases - Effective as of January 1, 2022, the Company adopted Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic 842, Leases (Topic 842).
-Under Topic 842, Energy Trust determines whether the arrangement is or contains a lease at inception.
+Leases - Energy Trust determines whether the arrangement is or contains a lease at inception.
 Operating and finance leases will be recognized on the balance sheets as Right of Use (ROU) assets and lease liabilities.
 ROU assets represent Energy Trust's right to use an underlying asset for the lease term and lease liabilities represent the Energy Trust's obligation to make lease payments arising from the lease.
 Lease liabilities and their corresponding ROU assets are recorded based on the present value of lease payments over the expected remaining lease term.
 For this purpose, the Energy Trust considers only payments that are fixed and determinable at the time of commencement.
 The lease ROU assets also include any lease payments made and adjustments for prepayments and lease incentives.
 Energy Trust has elected the private company alternative to use the risk-free rate as the discount rate in determining the present value of future payments.